dilevin/CSC417-a1-mass-spring-1d/README.md

 ![Phase space trajectory for Forward Euler integration](images/forward_euler.gif)

+Forward Euler is the default integrator used by the assignment code.

 ### include/runge_kutta.h

 Advance the mass spring system one step forward in time using the $4^{th} order$ Runge-Kutta algorithm.